vuejs/docs/src/guide/components/slots.md

 </BaseLayout>
 ```

-When a component accepts both default slot and named slots, all top-level non-`<template>` nodes are implciitly treated as content for default slot.
+When a component accepts both a default slot and named slots, all top-level non-`<template>` nodes are implicitly treated as content for the default slot.
 So the above can also be written as:

 ```vue-html
 <BaseLayout>